 When bjkdAnc3r reaches 200 Chic Points, she will be in the Style Council!

-i actually eat a lot and gain little weight. but that’s because i’m just going through growth spurts and everything, i get hungry soo often. but i still should workout! i eat healthy most of the time, but i do end up sinking into the junk food-soda diet. hahaha, but i’m a dancer so i should start to lose any extra weight and tone up when i start up again. (:posted over 3 years ago
+i actually eat a lot and gain little weight. but that’s because i’m just going through growth spurts and everything, i get hungry soo often. but i still should workout! i eat healthy most of the time, but i do end up sinking into the junk food-soda diet. hahaha, but i’m a dancer so i should start to lose any extra weight and tone up when i start up again. (:posted almost 4 years ago

 Hey!
 So this is basically what I did this whole month.
 I’m on a calorie restricted diet (less than 1400 calories per day) but if you look at my log you can see there are days I go well beyond 1400 calories.
 I do so because first I don’t believe in depriving myself of any food and also it keeps my body confused about how much food to expect and so my metabolism doesn’t slow down.
 Following are foods that are part of my diet.